GitHub Copilot VERIFIED vs Sourcegraph Cody VERIFIED

 - Works with multiple LLMs (GPT-4, Claude)

-Bottom Line: Both GitHub Copilot and Sourcegraph Cody are excellent choices in the Code Assistant category.
+GitHub Copilot emerges as the stronger choice overall, but Sourcegraph Cody may be better for specific use cases.
 Your decision should depend on your specific needs, budget (Freemium vs Freemium), and preferred features.

 People Also Compare